Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Methodology

 If $\pi_n$ is only known up to a normalizing constant, say $\pi_n(x_n) = \gamma_n(x_n)/Z_n$, then we can use the \emph{unnormalised} incremental weights

 for importance sampling.
 Further, with the previously \emph{normalised} weights $\{W_{n-1}^{(i)}\}_{i=1}^N$, we can estimate the ratio of normalizing constant $Z_n/Z_{n-1}$ by

 and

 provides an unbiased \citep[Proposition 7.4.1]{DelMoral:2004ux} estimate of $Z_n / Z_1$.
-Sequentially, the normalizing constant between initial distribution $\pi_0$ and target $\pi_T$ can be estimated.
-See \citet{DelMoral:2006hc} for details on calculating the incremental weights in general; in practice, when $K_n$ is $\pi_n$-invariant, $\pi_n \ll \pi_{n-1}$, and
+See \citet{DelMoral:2006hc} for details on calculating the incremental weights in general; in practice, when $K_n$ is $\pi_n$-invariant, $\pi_n \ll \pi_{n-1}$, and $L_{n-1}$ is the associated time-reversal kernel, the unnormalised incremental weight function becomes